r4vencrane/r4vencrane/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 👋 Hi there! r4venn
+# 👋 Hi there!
+I'm r4venn

 ## 📚 About Me
 I am a student passionate about technology, books, and cybersecurity challenges.
 I love learning new things and applying my knowledge in practical ways.
 My interests include: